sommerc/careless/README.md

 ### Troubleshooting and known issues
-* tensorflow 1.13.x requires NVidia tookit 10.0 (or higher; not tested) for the latest csbdeep 0.3.0 release.
+* tensorflow 1.13.x requires NVidia tookit 10.0 for the latest csbdeep 0.3.0 release.
-*
+* Currently NVidia toolkit 10.1 is not supported by the latest tensorflow==13.1 release
+* To install bioformats/ javabridge you need the Microsoft Visual Studio compiler runtime 2015 (14.0) installed, which is included with Microsoft Visual Studio community edition >=2017
+* To install bioformats/ javabridge you need Java SDK 8 (1.8) or download [pre-compiled .whl](https://www.lfd.uci.edu/~gohlke/pythonlibs/) packages and install them by:

+    `pip install <javabridge>.whl` and `pip install <bioformats>.whl`